samatapatil/SuperSimpleStockMarket/README.md

 JP Morgan Assiment of Super Simple stock assignment.

-Please download file 'Readme.docx'  and refer it for details of project and output screens.
+Please download file 'Readme.docx'  and refer it for details of project .